 Should You Buy Omega XL?

-The bottom line is that Omega XL may work for people with joint problems who need pain relief.
-The ingredients are common to many omega-3 supplements, but the user reviews seem to be more mixed.
+The bottom line is that Omega XL may work for older people with joint problems who need a pain reliever.
+The ingredients are similar to many omega-3 supplements, but the user reviews seem to be more mixed.

 If you're on the lookout for a premium omega-3 supplement, I highly recommend OmegaWell from Live Conscious instead.